Beaumont bomb suspect sent note to police saying 'DO YOU WANT BMT TO BECOME ANOTHER AUSTIN?'

 Torres was arrested at his home in the 4400 block of El Paso Avenue late Thursday afternoon without incident according to the release.

-Investigators found multiple containers of the same type of explosive material used in both the St Stephen's Church and Starbucks devices.
+Investigators found multiple containers, one of which was empty, of the same type of explosive material used in both the St Stephen's Church and Starbucks devices.

 Police, agents from FBI, ATF converge on home in north end of Beaumont Thursday evening

-They also found postal boxes similar ones used in both devices, a receipt for the purchase of the same type of string, similar zip-ties and packing tape similar to what was used in the device at Starbuck's as well as other components similar to both devices the release said.
+They also found U.S. Postal service boxes similar to ones used in both devices, a receipt for the purchase of the same type of string, similar zip-ties and packing tape similar to what was used in the device at Starbuck's as well as other components similar to both devices the release said.

 Torres is accused of leaving a "homemade destructive device" inside a U.S. Postal Service priority mail box at the Starbucks on Dowlen Road in Beaumont on April 26, 2018.